Cutoff on Ramanujan complexes and classical groups: Introduction

 {}

-For the convenience of the reader, we have divided the proof to the two-dimensional case (namely $PGL_{3}$) in §\ref{sec:d=00003D3}, and the general case in §\ref{sec:The-d-case}.
-The case of $d=3$ is considerably simpler, due to the fact that it has additional symmetry: in this case $PGL_{3}(F)$ acts transitively on the cells of every dimension of $\mathcal{B}$.
-In addition, it is easier to visualize geometrically, as demonstrated in Figure \ref{fig:The-folded-apartment}, and some computations can be made more explicit and give sharper bounds. \begin{acknowledgement*} The authors are grateful to Ori Gurel-Gurevich for his help with proving Proposition \ref{Prop:Transience2}.
+For the convenience of the reader, we have divided the proof to the two-dimensional case (namely $\mathrm{PGL}_{3}$) in §\ref{sec:d=00003D3}, and the general case in §\ref{sec:The-d-case}.
+The case of $d=3$ is considerably simpler, due to the fact that it has additional symmetry: in this case $\mathrm{PGL}_{3}(F)$ acts transitively on the cells of every dimension of $\mathcal{B}$ (see \cite{kang2014zeta,Golubev2013triangle,Kaufman2019Freeflagsover} for detailed combinatorial studies of $\mathcal{B}\left(\mathrm{PGL}_{3}(F)\right)$.)
+In addition, it is easier to visualize (see Figure \ref{fig:The-folded-apartment}), and some computations can be made more explicit and give sharper bounds. \begin{acknowledgement*} The authors are grateful to Ori Gurel-Gurevich for his help with proving Prop.\ \ref{Prop:Transience2}.
 They also thank Eyal Lubetzky, Alex Lubotzky and Nati Linial for helpful discussions and encouragement.
 M.C.\ was supported by ERC grant 339096 of Nati Linial and by ERC, BSF and NSF grants of Alex Lubotzky.
-O.P.\ was supported by ISF grant 1031/17. \end{acknowledgement*}
+O.P.\ was supported by ISF grant 2990/21. \end{acknowledgement*}